-NIISQ Agency also rely on actuarial estimates facilitated by Queensland Government State Actuary's Office, in calculating the Long Service Leave Liability as at 30 June.
+NIISQ Agency also relies on actuarial estimates in calculating the Long Service Leave Liability as at 30 June.
 Refer to Note 13.

 A high degree of judgement is involved in the fair value measurement of other financial assets.
 Refer to Note 16.